Skip to contents

 Acknowledgements

-- If you use geobounds (and underlying geoBoundaries data) in your research or project, a citation and acknowledgement is greatly appreciated.
+• If you use geobounds and the underlying geoBoundaries data in your research or projects, please cite and acknowledge them.

 Citation